Animals and Human Society

 Colin G. Scanes

 Dr. Colin G. Scanes is Professor Emeritus of Ecology, Evolution & Behavior at the University of Wisconsin, Milwaukee.
 He obtained his PhD from the University of Wales and his DSc from Hull University.
 His research interests include anthrozoology; animal physiology, nutrition, and production; and veterinary medicine.
 He has received numerous awards for his research in animal and agricultural sciences, most recently from the American Society of Animal Science.
 In addition to faculty positions with the University of Wisconsin, Iowa State University, and Mississippi State University, Dr. Scanes has worked various federal positions with the USDA, SANREM CRSP, DOE, and EPA FQPA.
-He has led the development of more than a dozen books, including the first edition of Animals and Human Society and seven editions of Sturkie’s Avian Physiology.
+He has led the development of more than a dozen books, including the first edition of Animals and Human Society and the 6th and 7th editions of Sturkie’s Avian Physiology.